renzhuzhang/renzhu-zhang.github.io/_pages/about.md

 ---
 ![](../images/xxx_logo.jpg)

-Welcome to my Github page!
+<p style='text-align: justify;'>Welcome to my Github page!
 I am currently serving as the Engagement Associate at the **Centre for Sustainable Finance: Toitū Tahua**.
-Prior to this, I held the position of Strategic Postdoctoral Fellow at the **Climate and Energy Finance Group (CEFGroup)**, **University of Otago**.
+Prior to this, I held the position of Strategic Postdoctoral Fellow at the **Climate and Energy Finance Group (CEFGroup)**, **University of Otago**.</p>

-My primary research interests center around sustainable finance, with applications to corporate finance and financial markets.
+<p style='text-align: justify;'>My primary research interests center around sustainable finance, with applications to corporate finance and financial markets.</p>

-You can contact me at: renzhu.zhang [at] otago.ac.nz
+<p style='text-align: justify;'>You can contact me at: renzhu.zhang [at] otago.ac.nz</p>

 {% raw %}
 <button onclick="window.open('/files/xx_cv.pdf')">Download CV</button>
 {% endraw %}